alexeygumirov/neovim-init-lua/README.md

 Many NeoVIM users migrate to full Lua config and many need examples of how others done that.

-My Neovim config uses [Vim Plug](https://github.com/junegunn/vim-plug) as a plugin manager.
+My Neovim config uses [Lazy](https://github.com/folke/lazy.nvim) as a plugin manager.
-Maybe later I will migrate to [Packer](https://github.com/wbthomason/packer.nvim).
-But as of today, I am happy with the **VIM Plug**.

 ## Key features